-The nasty divorce is when an attorney stokes their client’s worst angels to convince the client to fight their spouse, to draw blood, in the divorce.
-You see, a fighting client writes larger checks far longer.
+The nasty divorce is when the attorney stokes their client’s worst angels to convince the client to fight their spouse, to draw blood, in the divorce.
+You seek, a fighting client writes larger checks far longer.
 The angrier the client, the more they are willing to pay in legal fees.
 There’s big money in the nasty divorce.
 That’s why you see some firms deceptively promoting it through slick advertising on mass media.

 For years, I fought the good fight against aggression and hostility in divorce practice, showing parties and their counsel how they could get through the necessary detanglement of a marriage without having to engage in the acrimony that is often lurking just beneath the surface.
 Case by case, counsel by counsel, the family law practice had come a long way toward creating a more peaceful, productive and economic way of doing family law.

 Along came the great recession and it seemed that the nasty, aggressive practitioners were finally, completely stamped out.
 Parties became extremely savvy to the ways that aggressive attorneys could amplify anger.
 Parties righteously resisted such sham attempts to reach deeper into their wallets.